akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

  Objectives of Software Engineering:

-6. **Maintainability** – It should be feasible for the software to evolve to meet changing requirements.
+1.  **Portability** – In this case, the software can be transferred from one computer system or environment to another. <mark style="background: #FFB8EBA6;">env change</mark>

-7. **Efficiency** – The software should not make wasteful use of computing devices such as memory, processor cycles, etc.
+2. **Maintainability** – It should be feasible for the software to <mark style="background: #FFB8EBA6;">evolve to meet changing requirements</mark>.

-8. **Correctness** – A software product is correct if the different requirements as specified in the SRS document have been ==correctly implemented==.
+3. **Efficiency** – The software should not make wasteful use of computing devices such as memory, processor cycles, etc.

-9. **Reusability** – A software product has good reusability if the different modules of the product can easily be reused to develop new products.0
+4. **Correctness** – A software product is correct if the different requirements as specified in the SRS document have been ==correctly implemented==.

-10. **Testability** – Here software facilitates both the ==establishment== of test criteria and the evaluation of the software with respect to those criteria.
+5. . **Adaptability** – In this case, the software allows differing system constraints and the user needs to be satisfied by making changes to the software.  <mark style="background: #FFB8EBA6;">new env adaptable</mark>

-11. **Reliability** – It is an attribute of software quality. <mark style="background: #FF5582A6;">The extent to which a program can be expected to perform its desired function,</mark> over an arbitrary time period.
+6. **Reusability** – A software product has good reusability if the different modules of the product can easily be reused to develop new products.0

-12. **Portability** – In this case, the software can be transferred from one computer system or environment to another. <mark style="background: #FFB8EBA6;">env change</mark>
+7. **Testability** – Here software facilitates both the ==establishment== of test criteria and the evaluation of the software with respect to those criteria.

-13. **Adaptability** – In this case, the software allows differing system constraints and the user needs to be satisfied by making changes to the software.  <mark style="background: #FFB8EBA6;">new env adaptable</mark>
+8.  **Interoperability** – Capability of 2 or more functional units to process data cooperatively.

-14. **Interoperability** – Capability of 2 or more functional units to process data cooperatively.
+9. **Reliability** – It is an attribute of software quality. <mark style="background: #FF5582A6;">The extent to which a program can be expected to perform its desired function,</mark> over an arbitrary time period.

-==M E C R T R P A I==
+==P .
+M E C A R T  I R==

 ##  Program vs Software Product: